Robonavigators/Willow-AI-companion/README.md

 ## Wake Word Configuration

-Willow uses **"Hey Willow"** as its default wake word for hands-free activation.
+Willow uses **"Hey,Willow"** as its default wake word for hands-free activation.

 - The device continuously listens for the wake phrase in a low-power state.
 - Upon detection, Willow transitions to active listening mode, indicated by a facial animation change on the OLED display.